nanoloop FM manual

 - pingpong / random playback modes

-New / changed functions in 0.4 are marked
+New / changed functions in 0.5 are marked red.

 Buttons